SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Overview of SciVisAgentBench

 {\bf Application domains.} The benchmark spans a diverse set of scientific domains to reflect the breadth of real-world visualization practice.
 Current benchmark cases draw from astronomy, medical science, biology, physics, earth system science, mathematics, and chemistry.

-{\bf Data types.} Datasets are selected to represent major field structures in SciVis, including scalar, vector, and tensor fields, as well as multivariate and time-varying data.
+{\bf Data types.} Datasets are selected to represent major field structures in SciVis, including scalar, vector, and tensor fields, as well as multivariate and time-varying data, which fundamentally influence visualization design and analysis strategies~\cite{tory2004vistaxonomy,telea2014data}.
 To keep evaluation costs practical, some datasets are downsampled in spatial resolution or temporal duration while preserving their analytical characteristics.
 This design supports realistic tasks without excessive resource requirements.

 {\bf Complexity levels.} The complexity of cases is categorized into three tiers: \emph{operations}, \emph{tasks}, or \emph{workflows} based on the highest-level procedural scope.
 An operation is a defined procedure with explicit inputs and outputs.
 A task is a structured sequence of operations performed to accomplish a clearly defined goal.
-A workflow is a structured, potentially multi-stage process composed of multiple interrelated tasks that collectively achieve a broader objective.
+A workflow is a structured, potentially multi-stage process comprising interrelated tasks that collectively achieve a broader objective.
 Only task-level and workflow-level entries are reported as benchmark cases, while operations serve as compositional building blocks within these higher-level tiers.

+{\bf Visualization operations.} \hot{ Each benchmark case is annotated with one or more visualization operations that characterize the primary actions performed.
+The taxonomy intentionally includes both enabling operators and work operators~\cite{laha2015classification}, reflecting the fact that SciVis workflows require bridging the gap between raw data manipulation and the delivery of scientific insight~\cite{gooch2005illustrative}.} For the complete list of operations, refer to Appendix~\ref{subsec:app-vot}.
+Selected cases are shown in Figure~\ref{fig:examples}.

+\hot{The inclusion of both low-level visualization operations (e.g., Color \& Opacity Mapping, View \& Camera Control) and higher-level analytical operations (e.g., Scientific Insight Derivation) is intentional.
+Prior empirical studies of SciVis workflows distinguish between enabling operators, which prepare data for inspection, and work operators, which correspond to scientific analysis objectives~\cite{laha2015classification}.
+Both are essential components of real-world SciVis workflows, as scientific insights emerge from the coordinated use of visualization mechanics and analytical reasoning.
+By evaluating agents across this spectrum, we measure not only whether agents can correctly manipulate visualization tools, but also whether they can use them to support scientific understanding.}